-Set-up for Success
+Set Up for Success

-2. If you can, add an add-on to the tour that adds a value to the tour but has little cost to you.
-Perhaps combine it with a restaurant or an attraction who is willing to provide a free lunch or free entry (where the cost to you is $0).
+2. If you can, add extras to the tour that increase its value but have little cost to you.
+For example, you could pair your daily deal with an offer from a restaurant or an attraction who is willing to provide a lunch or entry (where the cost to you is $0).
 This increases the value of the tour and so, when you discount it by 50%, the discounted price is higher.
-Remember, you are not artificially inflating your tour price (as some merchants have been caught doing), you are in fact offering more and therefore are justified in pricing it higher.
+Remember, you are not artificially inflating your tour price (as some merchants have been caught doing), you’re offering more and therefore are justified in pricing it higher.

-3. Specify as part of your terms that the deal is for online bookings of tours only and subject to availability.
-This way, you avoid getting swamped with phone calls which can take valuable time out of your day.
-Make sure to set up some availability rules that restrict the days that the daily deal tour can be booked.
+5. Specify as part of your terms that the deal is for online bookings of tours only and subject to availability.
+This way, you avoid getting swamped with phone calls that can take valuable time out of your day.
+Make sure to set up availability rules that restrict the days that the daily-deal tour can be booked.
 You generally want to use the daily deals to push slow or low season days or periods.
-You can do this by using the Rules manager in Rezgo.
 This is an important point because the daily deal site will try to get you to offer your regular tour.
 Don’t do it!
-How will your full customers feel sitting next to someone who just paid 50% less.
+How will your full-price customers feel sitting next to someone who just paid 50% less?

 “Please enter your daily deal voucher id in the space provided.
 Once we confirm the validity of your voucher we will confirm your booking.
 Select “Daily Deal Voucher” as your payment method during booking.
 Your original voucher must be presented at the time you take the tour or your tour will be cancelled.”